-The price per Share at which Shares are bought or are redeemed is the Net Asset Value per Share.
+The price per Share at which Shares are bought or are redeemed is the Net Asset Value per Share, subject to any dilution adjustment.
 At any Valuation Point, therefore, there is a single price for buying and redeeming Shares.
-Any initial charge or redemption charge, (or dilution levy on a specific deal, if applicable) is payable in addition to the price or deducted from the proceeds and is taken from the gross subscription or redemption monies.
+Any initial charge or redemption charge is payable in addition to the price or deducted from the proceeds and is taken from the gross subscription or redemption monies.